yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 Thundering herd is an old but new problem.
-If a process/OS-thread pool is used to implement a network server, the processes/OS-thread are typically shared a listen socket.
+If a process/OS-thread pool is used to implement a network server, the processes/OS-thread typically share a listening socket.
 They call `accept()` on the socket.
 When a connection is created, old Linux and FreeBSD wakes up all of them.
 And only one can accept it and